 In order to get the most out of your Writing Center conference, please read the following:

 - You should Zoom in on time to conference appointments, ready to engage actively in the conference.
 Please upload a clean draft of your paper to Google Docs and the assignment prompt.
-You can email your draft to firstname.lastname@example.org or drop a link in the chatbox at the time of your conference.
+You can drop a link to your draft in the chatbox at the time of your conference.
 Also, if the assignment asks to interpret or respond to a reading, please keep the reading near you for our conference.